-- Before stopping a node, please stop all the applications on a node accessing GFS Shared File System. - If you stop plural nodes including the node that operates the primary MDS, stop the node that operates the primary MDS at the end.
+- Before stopping a node, please stop all the applications on a node accessing GFS Shared File System. - Use shutdown(8) to stop a node.
+If reboot(8), halt(8), or poweroff(8) is used to stop a node, GFS may not work correctly. - If you stop plural nodes including the node that operates the primary MDS, stop the node that operates the primary MDS at the end.
 Otherwise, it might take time to stop the nodes.